getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/unified-api.md

 - `Hub::pop_scope()` (optional): Only exists in languages without better resource management.
 Better to have this function on a return value of `push_scope` or to use `with_scope`.
 This is also sometimes called `pop_scope_unsafe` to indicate that this method should not be used directly.

-- `Hub::configure_scope(callback)`: Invokes the callback with a mutable reference to the scope for modifiations  This can also be a `with` statement in languages that have it (Python).
+- `Hub::configure_scope(callback)`: Invokes the callback with a mutable reference to the scope for modifications.
+This can also be a `with` statement in languages that have it (Python).

 - `Hub::add_breadcrumb(crumb, hint)`: Adds a breadcrumb to the current scope.